 Table 1: Search results

-BdE metadata is currently available in Spanish only, so search terms must be in Spanish to retrieve results.
-The institution is working on an English version.
+BdE catalog metadata is currently available in Spanish only, so search terms must be in Spanish to retrieve results.
+Banco de España is working on an English version.

-After finding a time series, you can load the GBP/EUR exchange rate using the sequential number reference (Numero_secuencial):
+After finding a time series, you can load the GBP/EUR exchange rate from bulk CSV files using its stable sequential number (Numero_secuencial):

 seq_number <- xr_gbp |>